hoanghelloworld/Reinforcement-Learning-Final-Project/README.md

 - A Final (stronger) Agent

 For each setting, the performance is measured by rewards and win rates.
+The figure below depicts the results when the VDN mixer model competes with random opponents, pretrained agent, final pretrained agent.

 ![Caption: vdn_mixer VS Random Agent](https://github.com/user-attachments/assets/796d2134-90ea-4cac-b9bf-d51e1ff0aa9f)